lambe-lang/specification/README.md

 ```

 This implies the capability to use list as a type elsewhere in the code
-but also the capability to define trait, type etc. in a trait or it's
+but also the capability to define trait, type etc. in a trait, or it's
 implementation.

 ### Generalising trait approach